m15h4nya/meetuper/README.md

 # meetuper
-Discord bot for handling meetups
+Discord bot for handling meetups (sends notifications)

+Actually, you can use any way you want, so:)